-- The total narrative (Sections A-F) of the application cannot exceed 16 pages.
+- Job descriptions that are required in Section B: Educational Capacity are to be attachments and, as such, will not count toward the page limit.
 Please see below for the required elements of the application.
-Note: Applications that exceed 16 pages will not be reviewed. - All pages must be standard letter size, 8-1/2" x 11" using 12-point font and single-spaced with 1-inch margins and numbered pages. - The signature page must include original signatures of the lead organization/fiscal agent.
+Note: Applications that exceed the page limit will not be reviewed. - All pages must be standard letter size, 8-1/2" x 11" using 12-point font and single-spaced with 1-inch margins and numbered pages. - The signature page must include original signatures of the lead organization/fiscal agent.